-Pa rticulars Remarks i.
-To specify the nature of concern or interest, financial or otherwise, of every director and the manager and of every other key managerial personnel (KMP) and relatives of the said persons. ii.
+Particulars Remarks i.
+To specify the nature of concern or interest, financial or otherwise, of every director and the manager and of every other key managerial personnel (KMP) and relatives of the said persons.
+Nil, except Mr. Padmanabhan Iyer, Managing Director & Global CEO and his relatives. ii.
 To specify any other information and facts that may enable the Members to understand the meaning, scope and implications of the items of business and to take a decision thereon.
-As above 111.
-Where any item of Special Business to be transacted at the meeting relates to or affects any other company, the extent of shareholding interest in that other company of every promoter director, manager and of every other key managerial personnel of the first mentioned Company also to be set out in explanatory statement if such shareholding is not less than two percent of the paid-up share capital of that company.
-Nil iv.
+As above iii.
+Where any item of Special Business to be transacted at the meeting relates to or affects any other company, the extent of shareholding interest in that other company of every promoter director, manager and of every other key managerial personnel of the first mentioned Company also to be set out in explanatory statement if such shareholding is not less than two percent of the paid-up share capital of that company. iv.
 Where any document is referred to any Business to be transacted at the meeting, specification of time and place for inspection of such document.
 Necessary documents are available for inspection of Members at the Registered Office of the Company during normal business hours (9:00 a.m. to 5:00 p.m.) on any working day, excluding Saturday and including the date of the Annual General Meeting.